Colonial Town Plans of Perth: Land use regulations

 Section C for government employees and Tradesmen.

 Section D for doctors and others connected to the establishment and so on.

 For example, to be granted land along King George's Terrace required one to construct a house at a minimum cost of 200 pounds, while houses on the secondary streets were to cost at least 100 pounds.
 In both areas houses were required to be built within two years.
 By requiring such high building values, and prompt development time, the regulations deliberately excluded those who lacked wealth and social status.

 An 1833 building code also required houses to be situated: "on the middle line of each lot and the front of the building to be 30 feet from the boundary of lot on the street".
 This was intended to create a more open, spacious environment of detached houses surrounded by trees, orchards and gardens, a contrast to the busy streets, and tightly packed housing, of the urban landscape in the working class city of Fremantle.
+It was also intended to avoid encroachments over property boundaries before the completion of a more detailed survey.

 A visitor to Perth in 1863 noted that in most towns the homes in the best parts of the town stood detached in their own gardens, whereas the appearance of Perth was that: "the whole place is rather that of one of those suburbs ... it makes the place much prettier than it would probably be if a larger trade were carried on there."